 I’ve written before about how so many answers lie in the nebulous grey areas that lie in between right and wrong.
 And invariably, these are the situations nobody warns you about.
 We’re always told to worry about strangers, to fear the dark, to take care of yourself when you’re outside your comfort zone.
 Almost nobody prepares us to anticipate a predator within your own home, or other spaces that you deem safe and comfortable.
 Nobody tells you your uncle, your boss, your doctor or trainer could be the one you should watch out for.

-Back in 2010, when I met that complete asshole of a gynaecologist it took several appointments with repeated small instances of sexism, and eventually a terrible internal exam that was neither medically required not appropriately dealt with, before I realised that was in fact wrong, in every way possible.
+Back in 2010, when I met that complete asshole of a gynaecologist it took several appointments with repeated small instances of blatant sexism, and eventually a terrible internal exam that was neither medically required not appropriately carried out, before I realised that was in fact wrong, in every way possible.
+That I had been nothing short of emotionally and physically violated.
 At the time, I could do nothing about it because that voice in my head told me I was being paranoid.
 That he was a doctor, and maybe it was part of his job?
 That I didn’t have any reason or evidence to call out his actions as inappropriate?
-Instead, I beat myself up over it wondering if maybe I had brought it on somehow, if maybe I should have seen the signs before and dealt with them before things got out of hand.
+Instead, I beat myself up over it wondering if maybe I had brought it on somehow, if maybe I should have seen the signs before and dealt with them before things got out of hand?

-Years later, at a Christmas party, I was introduced to a fellow guest who immediately took an unnatural liking towards me.
-Unnatural because from the get go he was painfully stuck to my side, chatting me up with highly inappropriate, questionable conversation, laying the flattery on nice and thick.
-It felt inappropriate in my mind, but again I brushed it aside given the social situation, telling myself that it couldn’t be what I was imagining it to be.
+Years later, at a Christmas party, I was introduced to a fellow guest who immediately took an unnatural liking towards me, making painful advances, chatting me up with very inappropriate conversation.
+It felt inappropriate and made me very uncomfortable, but given the social situation we were in, I brushed it aside, telling myself that it couldn’t be what I was imagining it to be.
 Because his wife was in the same room?
-Because we were at a party in the home of good friends – his and mine?
+Because we were at a party in the home of good friends — his and mine?
 Surely he couldn’t be coming on to me, not there?
+Because my husband was visibly with me?
 But I’ve realised that some men have completely

 My paranoia was legitimate.
-Later that night, long after the guests had left and VC was winding down for the night, the lout had the cheek to come home, ring my doorbell, and try and converse with me, make plans to grab coffee and get to know each other.
+Later that night, long after the guests had left the lout had the cheek to come home, ring my doorbell, converse with me at my doorstep, making plans to grab coffee and get to know each other.
+And he would just not take no for an answer.
 Somewhere in between all that, he made an advance.
-It was then that the penny dropped and I finally believed myself and my paranoia.
-I had to physically push him away and shut the door on him.
+It was then that the penny dropped and I physically pushed him away and shut the door on him.
 Weeks of awkward avoidance ensued, but it was essential and no longer makes me squeamish to meet him and look him in the eye.

 And then, remember the time a complete stranger accosted me at a cafe and forced his coffee on me?